Daria Porn Story: Seven Days Chapter 1

 other than mooching off us and screwing up relationships?
 I dont ask much out of a living space,

 but I draw the line at attracting rats and mice.
+She couldnt abide the

 vermin; they nibbled on her paintings.